GaloisInc/BESSPIN-GFE/README.md

 This GFE has been tested with a particular fork of riscv-tools that includes an upstream change to riscv-openocd that allows for JTAG debugging over the  same Xilinx JTAG connection used to program the VCU118.
 Please use the version of riscv-tools submoduled in this repo under `$GFE_REPO/riscv-tools.`

-To install, first set the RISCV path with `export RISCV=$GFE_REPO/riscv-tools`.
+To install, first set the RISCV path with `export RISCV=$GFE_REPO/riscv-tools` and initialize the riscv-tools submodule with `git submodule update --init --recursive riscv-tools`.
 This will place the riscv binaries in the proper location for the testing scripts.
 Next, install RISCV tools using the directions in `$GFE_REPO/riscv-tools/README.md`

 ### Install Vivado ###